Service catalog

 Introduction

-Similar to any sales catalog that identifies all the items offered in a store, your service catalog is a complete, up-to-date list of services performed within your organization.
-When customers want to request a product and/or service, your service catalog should be their one-stop-shop.
+Like any sales catalog that identifies all the items offered in a store, your service catalog is a complete, up-to-date list of services performed within your organization.
+When customers want to request a product and/or service, your service catalog should be their one-stop shop.

-SWSD's Service Catalog allows you to define and publish IT (VM provisioning or password reset) and non-IT services (employee onboarding) through the Employee Service Portal.
-The catalog forms defining those services are dynamic and can be configured to fit specific use cases, with little to no coding required.
+Service Desk's Service Catalog lets you define and publish IT (VM provisioning or password reset) and non-IT services (employee onboarding) through the Employee Service Portal.
+The catalog forms defining those services are dynamic.
+You can configure them to fit specific use cases, with little to no coding required.

 Service Catalog assists your organization in maintaining order.
 For example:

-- Define alert criteria with information sent directly to SWSD for:
+- Define alert criteria with information sent directly to Service Desk for:

 - Server failure